 VA Benefits, Where are They?

 When we assess clients as part of our process-mapping service, one of the first recommendations we make is “get a VA”.
 For world-leading entrepreneurs, having a personal assistant (PA) isn’t a luxury, it’s vital to their performance.
 They don’t control their own schedule, process their own expenses or make their own travel arrangements.
 In the corporate world, PAs and EAs (executive assistants) are more than admin people; they’re trusted aides.
 They enable senior people to do their job, safe in the knowledge that the back office arrangements are taken care of, and all is running smoothly.

-That’s exactly what a WJL VA offers: trusted corporate-level executive assistance giving you the freedom to develop your business.
+That’s exactly what a WJL VA Bureau VA offers: trusted corporate-level executive assistance giving you the freedom to develop your business.
 They’re a safety net – when you’re otherwise engaged or have to take time off.
 Their presence is reassurance for customers, staff and suppliers.
 Their role gives you some distance in the business, enabling an exit strategy.
 Finally, a VA allows you to take a holiday.
 Working round the clock is bad for your health and the business.

 Trained and Trustworthy VAs

-We have a network of trusted VAs, trained and ready to be briefed.
+At the VA Bureau we have a network of trusted VAs, trained and ready to be briefed.
 We’ll carefully match you to an assistant, based on the experience and skills you need.
 In the first instance, however, you an rely on the following as standard: